-The genre of country-western music is revelatory of the hypochondriacal, drama-producing ego which, like a dog rolling in caca, loves the smell of whiney, twangy, self-pitying victim-hood.
-It is the sound track to a soap opera with the ever predictable—“my horse went lame, my dog died and my woman up and left me (little wonder).”
-The false-self has tyrannical control over this common American narrative and loves to give life to the drama that keeps the “pleasure” sensations energized.
+The genre of Country-Western (CW) music is revelatory of the hypochondriacal, drama-producing ego which, like a dog rolling in caca, loves the smell of whiney, twangy, self-pitying victimhood.
+It is the soundtrack to a soap opera with the ever predictable—“my horse went lame, my dog died and my woman up and left me (little wonder).”
+The false self has tyrannical control over this common American narrative and loves to give life to the drama that keeps the “pleasure” sensations energized.

 As we shall see, the inability of Americans, especially “rednecks,” to distinguish pleasure from suffering results in a crazy mix of misery and mayhem.
 When it gets to the point of deliberately creating conflict to produce the reactions which are believed to be necessary for the inspiration to write songs about suffering, we have clearly confused music with madness.

-In Simple Reality we have added the profound insight of the Buddhists, (which applies in spades to the lifestyle of CW composers and performers), namely that all pleasure (the affection/esteem/pleasure energy center of the false-self survival strategy) is suffering.
+In Simple Reality we acknowledge the profound insight of the Buddhists (which applies in spades to the lifestyle of CW composers and performers), namely life is suffering.
+CW makes a business of suffering, it brings an odd sense of “pleasure” to listeners who are angry, hurt, or their life is falling apart in a hundred different ways.
+Oddly this fits in the affection/esteem/pleasure energy center of the false-self survival strategy.
 Oh my, how we hate to admit that.
 Where are we going to get the inspiration and the “juice” to write our pathetic CW songs if we can’t wallow in the muck of our broken hearts?